pyiron/pyiron_base/CONTRIBUTING.rst

 **benchmarks.yml**

-This workflow is used to run unittests on the current branch.
+This workflow is used to run benchmarktests based on the unittest framework.
 First, the head of the branch is cloned and a conda environment is created.
 After that, the pyiron configuration is setup and dependencies are installed.
-Following, the unittests are triggered and run.
+Following, the benchmarktests are triggered and run.

 **black.yml**

 This workflow is used to check the differences and find conflict markers or whitespace errors.
+It checks if the code is using the `Black style`_ standards.

 **codeql-analysis.yml**